SnakeSocks/snakesocks-windows/README.md

 	# g++ is ok.
 Don't forget your 'extern "C"'.
 ```

-Or maybe you're willing to link more obj to my_module.o...
+Or maybe you're willing to link some other obj to my_module.o...
 Everything is OK!